unexpectedjs/unexpected/documentation/assertions/any/to-satisfy.md

 ```

 In order to make statements about a subset of the available indices, an object
-specification on the right hand side can mention specific indexes as keys which
+specification on the right-hand side can mention specific indexes as keys which
 are themselves compared using `to satisfy` semantics:

 ```js